Styling comparison: C8 Chevrolet Corvette Stingray versus the original

 2022 Chevrolet Corvette taillight

 The C2 had fairly fat thighs for a mid-1960s car.
-One could argue that the main reason for that is side glass that is nearly or completely flat.
+The main reason for that was arguably side glass that was nearly or completely flat.
 C8 designers did not have to work around that limitation, but still gave their Corvette even fatter thighs.

 Fun fact: The 2022 Corvette is 6.5 inches wider than its 1965 predecessor but has only 1.1 inches greater hip room.
 Where did all that extra width go?
 Apparently into side scoops big enough to suck in a medium-sized dog.